-The Wheel of Information
+The Wheel of Information by Sarah Drasner

 Sometimes, it takes creative solutions to get your point across.
 This circular chart rotates, outlining various ways to combat climate change.
 The format is both fun to watch and easy to follow.
 It also demonstrates how we can go that extra mile to make information more compelling for users.

 Simple, intuitive and easy on the eyes, this pie chart makes great use of interactivity.
-Click on a company logo and its container opens to up reveal more information.
+Click on the company logo and its container opens to up reveal more information.
 It’s colorful and integrates some slick animation.

-Say It with Stats
+Say It with Stats by Tiffany Rayside

 Television news and sports programs love to dazzle us with animated statistical presentations.
 Here we have a series of animated charts that is reminiscent of what we often see on TV.
 This snippet utilizes movement and bold styling to grab attention.

-Dynamic 3D Chart
+Dynamic 3D Chart by Archer

 Interactivity is on full display here, as you can adjust both the numbers and colors used on this stunning 3D chart.
 Pop in a hexadecimal color of your choice for each entry and use a slider to play with percentages.
 As a bonus, you can also reposition it on the screen!

 This is a really unique way to build an infographic and make it interactive.
 It’s a series of CSS content cards that are displayed in an overlapping and staggered format.
-Hover over a card and an animation reveals more info.
+Hover over a card, and an animation reveals more info.
 You could conceivably make each card clickable, leading users to related content.

 Here we have an interactive infographic where clicking on an icon loads relevant content within the green sidebar.
 This type of implementation would be great for a full-screen presentation, allowing users to learn more in an immersive format.

-Know Your Coffee
+Know Your Coffee by Julie Park

 At the most basic level, an infographic should be attractive and easy to understand.
 This CSS-only example accomplishes both quite nicely.
 The illustrated coffee cups not only look tasty, but they are also representative of their ingredients.
-That, along with the flavor scale and ingredient key all come together beautifully.
+That, along with the flavor scale and ingredient key, all come together beautifully.